st-ty1/Artix_FreshTomato/README.md

    - Arch Linux/Artix based systems depends much more on shared libraries than Debian/Ubuntu sytems does, so building tools like libtool and pkgconfig are rather misdirected by presence of host shared libs and will fail.
-   - Arch linux/Artix uses bash as non-interactive shell, whereas Debian/Ubuntu uses dash: o echo commands of both shells use different flags and escape sequences o with CD_COMPLAINS option is set within bash (default in bash >=4.4), multiple directory arguments to `cd' will cause error messages.
+   - Arch linux/Artix uses bash as non-interactive shell, whereas Debian/Ubuntu uses dash:

+      + echo commands of both shells use different flags and escape sequences

+      + with CD_COMPLAINS option is set within bash (default in bash >=4.4), multiple directory arguments to cd command will cause error messages.

 3. Best practice:
    - Copy repo (patches and shell scripts) into a subfolder of your home directory.